IskrenMitov/tall-stack-simple-dashboard/README.md

 **Note**: The project uses DigitalOcean for Database & File Storage.
 *You can override the Database configuration with your own inside the .env file.
-If you want to use the testing DDBB and Storage configuration files, please request access from the author.*
+If you want to use the testing DDBB and Storage configuration files, please request access from the author providing your IP address because Database configuration has Trusted Sources feature enabled.*

 ## Usage